AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/airship-tags.md

 ## Prerequisites

-Before you can send your Adobe Experience Platform segments to [!DNL Airship], you must:
+Before you can send your Adobe Experience Platform audiences to [!DNL Airship], you must:

 * Create a tag group in your [!DNL Airship] project.
 * Generate a bearer token for authentication.